Skip to section

 Online Learning course - 2½ - 8 years.
 Most students intend to complete their studies via online learning within 2-3 years.

 This course and the associate course Safety, Risk and Reliability Engineering, have been developed with the assistance of staff and ex-graduates working in relevant companies.
 We are also developing links with a wide range of companies in the risk management fields.

 In addition, this course is also supported by the Civil Engineering Industry Advisory Committee, which includes representatives from major multi-national employers AECOM, ARUP, Balfour Beatty, Halcrow, Jacobs and WSP Group.
 This committee convenes regularly and advises on the course content and structure, ensuring quality, up-to-date content and relevance to industry needs.

-The MSc/Postgraduate Diploma in Safety and Risk Management, led by Professor Guy Walker, is only available by attendance-free distance learning.
+The MSc/Postgraduate Diploma in Safety and Risk Management is only available by attendance-free distance learning.

-The programme comprises eight taught courses.
-Heriot-Watt Online students must first take exams in two courses of the programme, Human Factors Methods and Learning from Disasters.
-Based on the results from these courses students continue on the programme at MSc or at PG Diploma level.
+The degree comprises eight taught courses.
+Heriot-Watt Online students must first take exams in two courses of the degree, Human Factors Methods and Learning from Disasters.
+Based on the results from these courses students continue on the degree at MSc or at PG Diploma level.

 All courses have written examinations and some have compulsory coursework elements.
 MSc students are also required to complete a Masters dissertation.

 Students can opt to sit the examination in any of the three semesters.
 The course will be accessible in self-study mode with access to all of the learning materials and tutor support.